Here are answers to some frequently asked questions about church finances:

-When you find that this is your religious home and you decide to become a member of First Church, you will be expected to make an annual financial contribution to the Church that is meaningful for you.
+When you find that this is your religious home and you decide to become a member of First Church in Jamaica Plain, UU, you will be expected to make an annual financial contribution to the Church that is meaningful for you.
 You need not be a member to attend services or programs, but when you feel that this is a place you would like to build community and sink down roots, that would be a good time to officially become a member.

-2. Where does the money come from at First Church, and where does it go?
+2. Where does the money come from at the Church, and where does it go?

 A typical church year budget is based on about $220,000 in income and expenses.
 Church members vote on that budget every year.
 The church’s fiscal year runs from July 1 to June 30.

 About two-thirds of the Church’s income comes from member contributions.
 Rentals of the Church, fundraisers, and a significant contribution from the First Church Trust make up the difference.

 Most of the Church’s income goes to pay our hardworking staff and to maintain and operate our historic building.
 We also give to fulfill our covenant as a member congregation of the Unitarian Universalist Association (UUA).
 This annual contribution to our UUA's Annual Program Fund is expected of each congregation, and strengthens Unitarian Universalism within our congregations and beyond.
 Our Church was an "Honor Congregation" for many years, contributing the requested amount every year.
 During the 2020-2021 year, we chose not to make our full contribution, due to lost revenue during the pandemic.

 3. How and when do Church members make and pay pledges?